meeb/django-distill-example/README.md

    and in the "Publish directory" option put `public`.
 8. Click "Deploy site"

 After a minute or two your static site should be live!
+Now every time you commit some changes, including content into the SQLite database, and do a push your changes will be automatically deployed live and your static assets will have their cache-busting tags updated.